 If you have a good backup routine the answer is simple:

-Delete your entire site and empty all the tables in your database.
+Delete your entire site and database.
 Then re-install it from the most recent clean backup, and you’ll know which one that is as long as you’ve been checking your sites each day.

 That’s both the quickest method of cleaning up your site (you can be up and running again in an hour or so) and the most thorough.